Enter Bird's Name in Search Box:

 Nesting: Three to four light blue eggs per clutch, often two broods per year.
 The Indigo Bunting nests on the ground and in smaller bushes close to the ground, hidden among the vegetation.
 Nest is constructed from grasses and leaves and are built in the shape of a small cup.

-Distribution: In recent years, the number Indigo Buntings have been expanding.
+Distribution: In recent years, the number of Indigo Buntings has been expanding.
 The contributing factor is that more older farm lands are being abandoned, the logging of forests, and construction of highways and railways.
 This bunting is found from southern Manitoba to Nova Scotia, throughout the western central states to Florida.
-In the non-breeding months, it lives in southern Florida and south-eastern Texas, Mexico and Central America.
+In the non-breeding months, it lives in southern Florida and southeastern Texas, Mexico and Central America.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.